- 0.1 Conduction Abnormalities

 - Patients with AV block can be haemodynamically stable; however they should require an urgent pacemaker because this situation can change at any time

 - If the number of atrial and ventricular complexes is equal then we call it AV dissociation, and not AV block

 Bundle Branch Block

 If the wave of depolarisation can reach the intraventricular septum, then the PR interval will usually be normal.
 And in bundle branch block, this is still the case.
-However, the time taken for depolarisation to spread throughout the ventricles is altered because of the block, and thus thus duration of the QRS is lengthened.
-Thus, in bundle branch block there is:
+However, the time taken for depolarisation to spread throughout the ventricles is altered because of the block, and thus the duration of the QRS is lengthened.
+So, in bundle branch block there is:

 - Normal PR interval

 - Lengthened QRS duration (greater than 120ms – >3 little squares)